 Reporting to the Registrar & Associate Vice President, Student Life, the Manager, Student Support Services champions a culture of retention and is responsible for overseeing Yukon University services and initiatives that support student well-being, belonging and community-building.
-This key institutional leadership role advances and upholds student-facing aspects of the University's Wellbeing Framework and Action Plan while overseeing all student success operations: Counselling, Accessibility, Learning Strategies, First Nation Student Navigators, Student Engagement, Writing and math tutoring services.
+This key institutional leadership role advances and upholds student-facing aspects of the University's Wellbeing Framework and Action Plan while overseeing all student success operations: Counselling, Accessibility, Learning Strategies, First Nation Student Navigators, Student Engagement, Peer Mentorship, Writing and Math Tutor services, and Intramural Sports.
 The Manager advances the university's Strategic Enrolment Management Plan (SEM) implementation by leading the research, development and assessment of responsive, trauma-informed services and co-curricular programming.
-In addition, the Manager, Student Success, is an institutional subject matter expert in relation to crisis response and case management.
-Alongside Human Resources, Housing and Safety & Security Services, the Manager, Student Support Services, coordinates student-facing institutional responses to critical incidents and students presenting in-crisis, in support of community safety.
+In addition, the Manager, Student Support Services, is an institutional subject matter expert in relation to crisis response and Alongside Human Resources, Housing and Safety & Security Services, the case management.
+Manager, Student Support Services, coordinates student-facing institutional responses to critical incidents and students presenting in-crisis, in support of community safety.
 The role is also responsible for leading academic recovery, early alert and student well-being and retention initiatives.
 Overall, the Manager, Student Support Services is a senior leader who champions access and promotes holistic well-being in support of a thriving and transformational Yukon University student experience.